 At one point, Denise feared major life setbacks might derail her learning.
 “In January 2017, my husband had a heart attack,” she recounts.
 “And a month later, my mom, who lives in Alberta, suffered kidney failure.
 I dropped everything to go be with her.”

 But lifelong discipline and a serendipitous course schedule worked in her favour.
-Despite adversity, Denise graduated with two certificates from UFV in April 2018: A Human Resources Management certificate and a Management Skills for Supervisors certificate.
+Despite adversity, Denise graduated with two certificates from UFV in April 2018: A Human Resources Management certificate and a Management Skills certificate

 “I was so happy to list my certificates on LinkedIn,” she says.
 “It is important to show fresh professional development on your résumé.
 Employers are looking for it.